Kaunogan/BORNE-ARCADE/README.md

 2 - Change paths to php files in assets / js / index.crypt.js

+3 - Launch index.html

-3 - Choose your amount
+4 - Choose your amount

-4 - Choose your payment method (for the moment it does not work, it must be implemented.)
+5 - Choose your payment method (for the moment it does not work, it must be implemented.)
 Click on 'suivant'

-5 - Your code is generate !
+6 - Your code is generate !
 You can enter it on the borne

 ### Raspberry